franchsli/whatsapp_clone_django/README.md

         - Make the add status form work:
             + make it so the url parameters are optional (or check how you sent images from that input [image input]).
             The post request will update the entire statuses.html (use HTMX like always).
+            + Make it so when you click a contact (in the statuses view, javascript loads the carousel with the statuses uploaded by the user with the contact phone_number)
         - Implement the archived chats logic (archived booleand field, HTMX update and such).
         - Display in the view the contacts that was created by the auth user and have uploaded a status.
         - Make a carousel modal for the statuses.